PhilipQuirke/quanta_maths/README.md

 ## Papers
 The papers associated with this content are:
 - Understanding Addition in Transformers: https://arxiv.org/abs/2310.13121 .
 Aka Paper1.
 Model add_d5_l1_h3_t30K is very similar to the one in this paper.
-- Increasing Trust in Language Models through the Reuse of Verified Circuits. https://arxiv.org/abs/2402.02619
+- Understanding Addition and Subtraction in Transformers. https://arxiv.org/abs/2402.02619

 ## Extending the code
 Most exploratory work is done in a Google Colab in the 'train and 'analyse' notebooks.